 The district has also established procedures for staff to notify the mental health liaison regarding a student who may need intervention.

+The campus mental health liaison is the professional school counselor.
 The counselor can be reached by calling the campus or by referring to the Dickinson ISD website.

-The mental health liaison can be reached at:

-Amy Cmaidalka Social Emotional Learning Specialist acmaidalka@dickinsonisd.org (281) 229-7662

-The mental health liaison can provide further information regarding these procedures as well as educational materials on identifying risk factors, accessing resources for treatment or support on and off campus, and accessing available student accommodations provided on campus.
+The district mental health liaison is Amy Cmaidalka the Social Emotional Learning Specialist.
+She can be reached at acmaidalka@dickinsonisd.org and/or 281-229-7662.
+The professional school counselor or the Social Emotional Learning Specialist can provide further information regarding these procedures as well as educational materials on identifying risk factors, accessing resources for treatment or support on- and off-campus, and accessing available student accommodations provided on campus.

-For further information, see Mental Health Support.
+For further information, see Mental Health Support on page 57.